 The ComEd Grocery Program aims to achieve cost-effective electricity savings for grocery and retail customers with refrigeration systems.
 The program provides an account manager working with the customer through an initial energy assessment, equipment selection and installation, incentive application and approval, and re-engagement to identify additional energy savings opportunities.
 The program engages with manufacturers, distributors, and installers of refrigeration and lighting equipment to offer the measures listed in Table 1 below.

 To participate in the program, the ComEd customer must first undergo a no-cost energy assessment and interview completed by the program implementer, CLEAResult.
 CLEAResult prepares a savings report based on the findings of the assessment, and a CLEAResult account manager discusses the report with the customer.
 The savings report is generated using an energy savings model and measure analysis tool developed by CLEAResult.
 Each customer report presents possible efficiency measures for the customer to consider.
 Once the customer selects the measures to install, the account manager helps the customer select installers, complete incentive processing paperwork, and manage the projects to completion.
 Account managers will re-engage with customers after project completion to identify additional opportunities, providing the same level of management and assistance for subsequent projects the customer decides to undertake.
-ComEd’s net savings planning target for the Grocery program is 7,109 MWh for CY2020.
+ComEd’s net savings planning target for the Grocery program is 8,500MWh for CY2020.

 Table 1.
 Grocery Program Measures by Type